Indonesia flag

-The postal code for Batang Toru is 22738 in Sumatera Utara, Tapanuli Selatan, Indonesia.
-The table below lists ZIP codes and postcodes for places within Batang Toru.
+The Postal Codes (Kode pos) for Batang Toru is 22738 in Tapanuli Selatan, Sumatera Utara, Tapanuli Selatan, Indonesia.
+The table below lists Postal Codes and postcodes for places within Batang Toru.

 Postal Codes for Places in Batang Toru